Thomas takes US Open lead with 65 on soft, kind Winged Foot

 Thomas judged it correctly with a short iron left of the flag that spun back close to the hole for birdie.
 His only dropped shot came at the par-3 third because the ball settled on a downward slope of a bunker, leaving him no chance to get it close.
 There were few complaints the rest of the way.

 He also made three birdies around the turn, narrowly missing a fourth in a row from just inside 10 feet at the par-5 12th.
-Thomas felt at easy, and Winged Foot allowed him to feel that way.
-At least on Thursday.
+Thomas felt at ease, and Winged Foot allowed him to feel that way.
+At least Thursday.

 The previous low score for a U.S. Open was a 66 by Fuzzy Zoeller in the second round in 1984.

 “The greens are very soft,” Thomas said.
 “I thought they’d be a little firmer, but I also understood that they need to err on this side of they can get them how they want this weekend. ...
 It’s still Winged Foot.
-You’ve still got to hit the shots.
-That kind of was my game plan going into the week.
-Yeah, I need to respect the course.
-But if I’m driving it well and playing well, I do need to try to make some birdies.”

-Reed did better than that.
-Starting with four pars and a double bogey on No. 5, Reed hit driver to the left edge of the rough on the short par-4 sixth and chipped to 6 feet.
-Then, he hit 9-iron that one-hopped into the hole for an ace on No. 7, and the awkward pause of making sure it was a hole-in-one because there are no spectators around to cheer.

-“It would have been nuts.
-Up here in New York, the fans are amazing,” he said.
-“It was unfortunate the fans weren’t here because that would have been an awesome experience.
-But at the same time, an ace is an ace.
-I’ll take it either way.”
+You’ve still got to hit the shots.”

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.